DefectDojo/django-DefectDojo/README.md

 DefectDojo allows you to manage your application security program, maintain product and application information, triage vulnerabilities and push findings to systems like JIRA and Slack.
-DefectDojo enriches and refines vulnerability data using a number of heuristic algrothims that improve with the more you use the platform.
+DefectDojo enriches and refines vulnerability data using a number of heuristic algorithms that improve with the more you use the platform.

 ## Demo